 This is part 2 of our research on counting moving objects using video/image processing that will cover detecting moving object direction in particular.

 We collected real-time video data and applied the method of slit-imaging for counting objects.
-The obtained results show high accuracy and together with affordability it proves to be a successful algorithm for the real world usage.
+The obtained results show high accuracy and together with affordability, it proves to be a successful algorithm for real-world usage.

-In the first part of this study we showed on the examples how the objects were counted by means of slit images generation using a single line as region of interest.
+In the first part of this study, we showed examples of how the objects were counted by means of slit images generated using a single line as a region of interest.

 The purpose of the present article is to detect and examine the direction of moving objects (cars in our case) on the video.